MCbx/linimamt/README.md

 LinIMAmt
 ========
 This is a quick-and-dirty GUI for GNU Mtools made in Qt.
 It is dedicated to opening, browsing, extracting and composing floppy disk image files.
-It is a project under slow development, and **most functions I want are not done yet**, however the simple functionality has been achieved.
+It is a project under slow development, and the simple functionality has been achieved allowing to work with disk images.
 When it will be done, it will be shared with other programs.

 The program is made the way that people using Windows disk imaging software (e.g. WinImage) should be familiar with the UI and the main goal is to make Windows users who switched to Linux manage disk images for their old PCs.